exercism/java/exercises/practice/change/.approaches/dynamic-programming/content.md

 }
 ```

+The **Dynamic Programming (DP)** approach is an efficient way to solve the problem of making change for a given total using a list of available coin denominations.
+It minimizes the number of coins needed by breaking down the problem into smaller subproblems and solving them progressively.

+This approach ensures that we find the most efficient way to make change and handles edge cases where no solution exists.

+## Explanation

+1. **Initialize Coins Usage Tracker**:

+   - We create a list `coinsUsed`, where each index `i` stores the most efficient combination of coins that sum up to the value `i`.
+   - The list is initialized with an empty list at index `0`, as no coins are needed to achieve a total of zero.

+2. **Iterative Dynamic Programming**:

+   - For each value `i` from 1 to `grandTotal`, we explore all available coin denominations to find the best combination that can achieve the total `i`.
+   - For each coin, we check if it can be part of the solution (i.e., if `coin <= i` and `coinsUsed[i - coin]` is a valid combination).
+   - If so, we generate a new combination by adding the current coin to the solution for `i - coin`.
+We then compare the size of this new combination with the existing best combination and keep the one with fewer coins.

+3. **Result**:

+   - After processing all values up to `grandTotal`, the combination at `coinsUsed[grandTotal]` will represent the most efficient solution.
+   - If no valid combination exists for `grandTotal`, an exception is thrown.

 ## Key Points

 - **Time Complexity**: The time complexity of this approach is **O(n * m)**, where `n` is the `grandTotal` and `m` is the number of available coin denominations.
 This is because we iterate over all coin denominations for each amount up to `grandTotal`.